-Bicycle Accident Lawyer in Texas
+Bicycle Accident Attorney in Dallas, Abilene, and Amarillo, Texas

 Vehicle collisions are always dangerous – especially when cyclists are the victims of these accidents.
 In 2017, 783 cyclists were killed in vehicle-bicycle collisions.
 In Texas alone, there were 2,687 vehicle-bicycle accidents, which resulted in 57 fatalities.

 If you or a loved one were the victims of a bicycle accident, it’s important to contact a personal injury attorney immediately.
 Cyclists often suffer serious injuries after being struck by cars, and they deserve compensation for their medical bills and pain and suffering.
 The attorneys at Hernandez Law Group will help you get the compensation you deserve after one of these serious accidents.
 And if your loved one was wrongfully killed as a result of a bike accident, we’ll help you get compensation for funeral costs, your mental anguish, and other damages.

 How do Most Vehicle-Bicycle Collisions Occur?

 Vehicle-bicycle collisions can occur for several reasons, and they’re most often due to the negligence of the car driver.
 The most common causes of motor vehicle collisions with cyclists include: